drewfish/node-crank/Readme.md

-CRANK
+# CRANK

 a tool to update version number and changelog, for npm module development

-USAGE
+# usage

     crank version {part}
         increments version in package.json
         {part} is "major", "minor", or "patch".  defaults to "patch"